 thePHP Website is still young, but brings in its heart a big and explicit will to deliver service and content of great quality.

 Your content here will always be received and accepted.
 Code changes as well.
-Everything that enable us to grow together, as a community. como uma comunidade.
+Everything that enables us to grow together, as a community.

 If you liked what you saw and would like to be part of this project or even just support its growth, feel yourself invited to contact us via twitter (@nawarian), e-mail (email@example.com) or open an issue in our open repository or just mention thePHP Website on social networks using the hashtag #php and a link to us.